orbittwz/PlasticRevolution/README.md

 *	Construct plastic helmet and vest.
 Lightweight armor, made from basic plastic.
 Not very protective.

-## Reinforced Plastic Production allows these features:
+## Reinforced Plastic Production allows the following features:
 *	Produce Reinforced Plastic from plastic and steel.
 A more resistant plastic.
 With it, you can construct advanced plastic based items.
 *	Construct Steelar from reinforced plastic.
 Similar to real world Kevlar.
 *	Craft reinforced plastic helmet and vest, made from reinforced plastic and steelar.

-## Advanced Plastic Production allows these features:
+## Advanced Plastic Production allows the following features:
 *	Produce Advanced Plastic from plastic and plasteel.
 A very light and strong plastic.
 *	Construct Hyperwave with advanced plastic and synthread.
 *	Craft spacer advanced plastic full helmet and armor.
 Light and very strong, made from advanced plastic and hyperwave.